asduser/angularjs-recipes/README.md

 It should be a clear division of logic for web Api module, because some block would be changing very often in the early stages of development, but another - not.
 Unlikely we need often change the basic types of database queries ($http.put, $http.get, $http.post, $http.delete etc.), thus it should be located into a "core" module.
 It rarely changes, because the fundamental logic described there and it is no need to make changes every time when you add a new http-request.

-Here you can read and download the RESTful webApi module with settings, core functionality, a set of special query formatters and filters.
+Here you can <a href="https://github.com/asduser/webApi-angularjs" target="_blank"><b>read and download</b></a> the RESTful webApi module with settings, core functionality, a set of special query formatters and filters.

 <b>Notice:</b> webApi module shouldn't know about your internal data, relationships or smth else, because it has been included only for sending queries to server-side and getting an appropriate responses.
 It is a really big trouble when somebody declares $http methods inside controllers and specifies a lot of data there.